cloudlinux/imunify360-documentation/docs/dashboard/README.md

 The Enhanced DOS Protection feature forms an additional layer of protection, increasing the stability of servers facing DOS attacks.
 It takes a different approach than our existing [DOS Protection feature](/dashboard/#dos-protection), which focuses on monitoring the number of simultaneous connections.
 Enhanced DOS Protection, on the other hand, monitors the rate of requests originating from attacker IP addresses per unit of time.

 The new feature works better against attacks based on short-living connections and against attacks where the number of requests grows fast (hundreds of requests per second).
-As Enhanced DOS Protection monitors the number of requests in real-time, it reacts to the threats almost instantly, greylisting the detected IPs and redirecting their requests to the captcha challenge.
+As Enhanced DOS Protection monitors the number of requests in real-time, it reacts to the threats almost instantly, greylisting the detected IPs and redirecting their requests to the Anti-Bot challenge.

 Standard DoS protection, in turn, will block attacks that use long-lived connections (e.g. Slowloris attacks), so these functions complement each other perfectly.